fennel-ai/client/docs/pages/api-reference/operators.md

 The `aggregate` operator has the following parameters:
 1. `aggregates: List[Aggregation]` - positional argument, that specifies the list of aggregations to apply on the grouped dataset.

-More details and examples on the groupby / aggregate operator can be found in the [aggregate section](/datasets/operators#Aggregate).